About Alchester Running Club

 We are a small(ish) and friendly running club, based in Bicester, Oxfordshire, which was formed in 1999 and named after the old Roman town and fort of Alchester just to the west of modern day Bicester.
 Some of the older members claim to have fond memories of the Roman occupation!

 Club members compete in road races, ranging from 5k to marathons and beyond, multi-terrain races cross country league's and Trail running.
 We have a club championship series which encompasses both road running and multi-terrain events.
-We hold regular social evenings and annually organise 3 of our own races - The Cottisford 5k, The 'ladies only' Candleford Canter 10k, and, jointly with Bicester AC The Andy Reading Memorial 10k road race.
+We hold regular social evenings and annually organise 3 of our own races - Alchester 5k and jointly with Bicester AC The Andy Reading Memorial 10k road race.

 Our Mission Statement is: